Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Live Auditing

 \section{Live Auditing}

-Section~\ref{sec:retro-results} showed the effectiveness of applying the balance invariant on restropective data to accurately identify past bridge attacks.
-Incorporating the logic used in the retrospective analysis, we implemented a real-time auditing system that uses the balance invariant to monitor ongoing transactions on a bridge.
+Section~\ref{sec:retro-results} shows that the balance invariant can accurately identify past bridge attacks with a small amount of manual effort.
+In this section, we show that this invariant can be used to monitor ongoing transactions in a production bridge in a fully automated fashion.
 Since most of the bridges in our retrospective analysis are shut down at the time of writing (Figure~\ref{fig:bridge-timeline}), we focus on the Wormhole bridge.
 Wormhole is still operational, supports a wide variety of blockchains, and is among the most popular bridges in terms of transaction activity~\cite{zhang2023sok}.
-This live system monitors thousands of withdrawal transactions per day across ten blockchains, which together account for 60\% of all withdrawal transactions on Wormhole.
+This live system monitors around 1\thou withdrawal transactions per day across 10 blockchains (Wormhole operates on 10 of the 21 blockchains we support), which roughly account for 40\% of all withdrawal transactions.
 Extending the system to support other bridges is straightforward.